 But then again most things do fall a little short of that fantastic tea brand.
-The taste is a familiar fruity and tart.
+The taste is familiar fruity and tart.

 The natural sweetness cuts through some of the tanginess and there is a floral note that I think dissipates a little when you steep the tea.